 Balance is a 5-year randomized controlled pragmatic effectiveness trial, funded by the NIH.
 Balance builds on the design and findings of Shape and Track to test a pragmatic intervention for weight maintenance within primary care in safety net clinics throughout central North Carolina.
 Balance randomizes adults who are overweight or have obesity and who are current patients at local Piedmont Health Services community health centers to: 1) a tailored weight gain prevention intervention, using customized behavior change goals delivered via our digital health platform; daily self-weighing on a network-connected scale; and responsive coaching from Registered Dietitians; or 2) a standard weight gain prevention intervention, consistent with current care.
 All intervention components and materials are provided in Spanish or English.
 Recruitment for the study began in early 2017, with a target of enrolling 442 total patients.
 Stay tuned for findings in the near future!

 Charge is a 12-month experimental trial among adults with obesity to determine which stand-alone text messaging intervention components produce a meaningful contribution to 6-month weight change.
 All participants will receive a core 6-month weight loss texting intervention (based on our iOTA approach) that includes tailored behavior change goals, interactive self-monitoring, automated feedback, and skills training.
 We will use a full factorial design to randomize participants to experimental conditions that reflect the texting intervention components: motivational messaging, texting frequency, reminders, feedback type and comparison unit.
 We aim to enroll 448 adults and will be recruiting participants soon.
-Please check back for more information if you are interested.
+For more information please visit http://www.chargestudy.com/

 **Active studies – recruitment has closed**